 Learn about how the IMPACT trial is encouraging parents and adolescents to change together by watching this video: http://fpb.case.edu/News/teamscience.shtm

-At the trial’s conclusion, researchers will determine which approach helped the most children lose the most weight.
+At the trial’s conclusion in 2015, researchers will determine which approach helped the most children lose the most weight.

 “Everyone is part of the team in preventing childhood obesity: parents, pediatricians, teachers, friends, and community members.
 To effectively prevent and treat obesity we must reach children where they live, learn, and play, and the COPTR trials are doing just that,” said Charlotte Pratt, Ph.D., M.S., R.D., F.A.H.A., program director, Division of Cardiovascular Sciences, National Heart, Lung, and Blood Institute (NHLBI).

 - Forging a future of better cardiovascular health: addressing childhood obesity (Journal of the American College of Cardiology, 2014)

 - Childhood Obesity Prevention and Treatment Research (COPTR): interventions addressing multiple influences in childhood and adolescent obesity (Contemporary Clinical Trials, 2013)

 - IMPACT: a multi-level family and school intervention targeting obesity in urban youth (Contemporary Clinical Trials, 2013)

 - IMPACT Cleveland: http://prchn.org/AboutImpact.aspx

 - Growing Right Onto Wellness (GROW): a family-centered, community-based obesity prevention randomized controlled trial for preschool child-parent pairs (Contemporary Clinical Trials, 2013)